bibliothecamagicarum/Agrippa/README.md

 ## Who this is for

 Occultists who read critically.
 Academics who want fast synthesis with citations.
 Obsidian users who want a serious Western esotericism knowledge graph.
-Anyone who agrees with Sledge that the current trajectory is a mockery of real scholarship — and wants to build something better.
+Anyone who agrees that the current research trajectory is a mockery of real scholarship — and wants to build something better.

 **You don't need a PhD.
 You need good questions.**